jjmena/rock-paper-scissors/README.md

 ```

 ## Documentation
 REST API documentation is built in RAML.
-This file is located in
+This file is located in:

 ```spec/api.raml```